sparten11740/bevy_health_bar3d/README.md

 }
 ```

-Note the generic parameter of `BarBundle`.
+Note the generic parameter of `BarSettings`.
 It is used to associate the configuration with the component it is tracking
 and necessary to support multiple bars per entity.

 That's it!
 Updates to the values of your component will be automatically propagated through to the bar.